Welcome to my website

 I studied History of Art at the Courtauld Institute and then I taught a history of ceramics course at Croydon College of Art and Design, and it was there that I discovered my own style.
 Since then I have done extensive research into slips, liquid coloured clays, which can still be seen even under opaque high temperature glazes.

-Forthcoming exhibitions:
+Forthcoming exhibition:

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.